 The service has introduced a range of safety measures, such as spreading out passengers, additional cleaning of vehicles, providing PPE for drivers and escorts, and keeping windows open during journeys.
 Parents can choose to take their child to school in their own vehicle and claim reimbursement for their travel costs.

-Further information is available in this document for parents.
+Further information is available in this letter to parents (dated 20th August 2020).
 Information for children is available in the form of a Social Story and two Easy Read documents, one with symbols and one with photos.

 Educational Psychology Service